ordinaryexperts/terraform-aws-rds-private-subnet-db-provisioner/README.md

 We create a Lambda function in the database subnet, attached to a security group that grants access to the RDS instance.
 Database credentials are read into the function from a Secrets Manager secret.
-The function calls Ansible (because Ansible is good at managing RDS databases/users/groups/permissions) and executes the playbook you supply.
+The function calls Ansible (because Ansible is good at managing RDS databases / users / groups / permissions) and executes the playbook you supply.

 ### Caveat